Clock watchdog timeout error on Windows 10 [Full Guide]

 4. Remove problematic applications

-Third-party applications can often cause these types of errors to appear, and in order to fix the CLOCK_WATCHDOG_TIMEOUT error, you’ll have to find and remove the problematic application from your PC.
+Third-party applications can often cause these types of errors.
+In order to fix the CLOCK WATCHDOG TIMEOUT error, you’ll have to find and remove the problematic application from your PC.

-Most antivirus companies have these tools available for download on their website and you can download them free of charge.
+Antivirus is the usual suspect, therefore it’s advised that you temporarily remove it.
+Most antivirus companies have these tools available for download on their website free of charge:

-If you’re using any antivirus solution and you want to completely remove it from your PC, be sure to check out this amazing list with the best uninstaller software you can use right now.
+If you’re using any antivirus solution and you want to completely remove it from your PC, be sure to check out some awesome uninstaller software.

 In addition to antivirus, many users reported that Asus AI Suite can cause this error to appear, therefore we advise you to remove this tool from your PC.